akpotter/github-proxmark3-standalone-lf-emulator/README.md

 <pre>
-Precompiled proxmark3 firmware with the HF emulator removed from standalone mode and replaced by the LF standalone emulator Most current version of this repo available at: http://exploit.agency/sploit/proxmark3_with-LF_standalone
+Precompiled proxmark3 firmware with the HF emulator removed from standalone mode and replaced by the LF standalone emulator and LF standalone cloner
+Most current version of this repo available at: http://exploit.agency/sploit/proxmark3_with-LF_standalone

 This is also the most up to date firmware as of this posting(only mod was removing the HF standalone mode from the makefile thus gaining the LF mode)